Mikroservices/Users/README.md

 $ .build/debug/Run --port 8001
 ```

-If application starts open in your browser link: [http://localhost:8001](http://localhost:8001).
+If application starts open following link in your browser: [http://localhost:8001](http://localhost:8001).
 You should see blank page with text: *Service is up and running!*.
+Now you can use API which is described below.

 ## Configuration

-Application is using default settings.
-All settings are stored in database in `Setting` table.
+The application uses the default settings.
+All settings are stored in the database in the `Setting` table.
-You should set up settings:
+There are the following settings:

 - `isRecaptchaEnabled` - information about enable/disable Google Recaptcha, it's highly recommended to enable this feature.
 Recaptcha is validated during user registration process.
 - `recaptchaKey` - secret key for Google Recaptcha.
 - `jwtPrivateKey` - RSA512 key for generating JWT tokens (signing in).
 Private key should be entered only in that service.
 Other services should use only public key.
 - `emailServiceAddress` - address to service responsible for sending emails (confirmation email, forgot your password features).

+In production environment you *MUST* change especially `jwtPrivateKey`.

 ## API

-Service provides simple REST API.
+Service provides simple RESTful API.
 Below there is a description of each endpoint.

 ### Register controller

+Controller responsible for registering new user.

 #### Create new user